 Musical Theatre and Sexuality

-Musical Theatre constantly touches upon the idea of sexuality.
-In this post, I will take you on a "timeline" of musical theatre and how it has explicitly referenced and involved sexuality through its generations.
+I will take you on a "timeline" of musical theatre and how it has

 The first musical ever was called "The Black Crook" (1866).
 This show was a book musical (or a musical that has a full story line with songs integrated into the plotline.)
 One song in particular, "You Naughty, Naughty Men" reflects sexuality and gender roles of the era.